Music That Focuses the Brain

 Research suggests that the soundtrack to your child’s homework should comprise these 21 songs, proven to change the electromagnetic frequency of brain waves for optimal focus.

 If you want your child or teen to retain more when cramming for a test, or to have laser-like focus when completing homework assignments, crank up the study music.

-Research indicates that music strengthens areas of the brain that, in a child with ADHD, are weak.
+Research indicates that music strengthens areas of the brain that, in children with ADHD, are weak.
 Music strengthens the auditory, visual/spatial, and motor cortices of the brain.
 These areas are tied to speech and language skills, reading, reading comprehension, math, problem-solving, brain organization, focus, and attention challenges.

 But not any music will do.
 Only certain classical music builds a bigger, better brain.
 Listening to jazz or pop doesn’t have the same beneficial effects.
 A study conducted by Donald Shetler, Ed.D., of the Eastman School of Music, found that kids who listened to classical music for 20 minutes a day had improved speech and language skills, a stronger memory, and greater organization of the brain.

 Another study, done by Georgi Lozanov, M.D., a psychiatrist and educator, showed that some classical music pieces change the electromagnetic frequency of brain waves to about 7.5 cycles a second.
 This is called the Alpha Mode, wherein the brain focuses optimally — perfect for studying for a history test or completing a homework assignment.

 I used classical music to help my five sons do well in school.
 I played classical music in the background from the moment they got home from school until they started homework.
 My boys were better able to focus and concentrate when classical music was playing, especially my son Brandon, who had learning challenges.
 He eventually went on to graduate from college with an A average.